syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Accordion-Panel-enabler.md

 [JavaScript]

-// To enable and disable accordion panel items set the values for enabledItems and disabledItems
+// To enable and disable accordion panel items, set the values for enabledItems and disabledItems

             $("#accordion").ejAccordion({
                 enabledItems: [1, 2],